Patricia Cantley: We must remember how scary hospitals can be for our patients!

 When you are living with a disability, one of the coping strategies is to develop your own routine.
 The problem with hospitals is that they too work to a routine.
 And it’s unlikely that the pattern of yours and theirs is going to match.
 I remember clearly that Iain needed help to be turned approximately every hour overnight.
 At home he would call out, one or other of my parents would shuffle through, adjust his position, and then return to bed before being called again around an hour later.

-In hospital, however, patients were turned according to when the charts said they should be.
+In a hospital, however, patients were turned according to when the charts said they should be.
 We were distressed to think of Iain being turned according to a timetable rather than “as required.”
 Each time he dropped off to sleep he was woken for a routine “turn,” then lay awake at other times begging for a shift in position only to be told it wasn’t the time yet.
 He hated every minute of it.

 The power imbalance between patients, their families, and the staff in hospitals can be very scary.
-It can be hard to question what is happening, or to ask for more information.
+It can be hard to question what is happening or to ask for more information.
 As a family, we were concerned to find the ward house officer returning repeatedly for more blood samples, without any explanation.
 This was a traumatic experience, with all four of Iain’s limbs being contracted and misshapen.
 Venepuncture was challenging for both doctor and patient, and on the last occasion was undertaken by the appropriately named “femoral stab.”

 Finally, my mother plucked up the courage to ask what was so wrong that he needed so many samples.
-It was hard to know how to react when we were informed that the problem in fact lay with a faulty laboratory analyser.
+It was hard to know how to react when we were informed that the problem in fact lay with a faulty laboratory analyzer.

-We knew he wasn’t thriving in hospital and within a short time my parents made the decision to request that he be discharged home.
-They were terrified that this would tarnish my future prospects as a medical student, but felt they had to act.
+We knew he wasn’t thriving in hospital and within a short time, my parents made the decision to request that he be discharged home.
+They were terrified that this would tarnish my future prospects as a medical student but felt they had to act.

 The story has a happy ending, in the sense that Iain did get home.
 My parents simply scooped him up into his wheelchair and brought him back to the house.
 It took him a while to recover but he did over time.

-I sometimes wonder whether the story would play out the same way today—there is much talk of being “patient centred” and holistic, so perhaps the difficulties we experienced back in the 1980s would not be a problem now.
-Although when I’ve spoken with friends who are disabled, it seems that the mismatch between patients’ and healthcare professionals’ routines in hospital can still be a problem, even in 2018.
+I sometimes wonder whether the story would play out the same way today—there is much talk of being “patient-centered” and holistic, so perhaps the difficulties we experienced back in the 1980s would not be a problem now.
+Although when I’ve spoken with friends who are disabled, it seems that the mismatch between patients’ and healthcare professionals’ routines in the hospital can still be a problem, even in 2018.